hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 | Parameter   | String  | Description |
 | ----------- | ------  | ----------- |
 | read_only   | Boolean | Indicates if the snapshot is writable on the 3PAR or Primera array. |

-## Known Limitations
-* If StorageClass (SC), Persistent Volume Claim (PVC), POD definitions are present in same YAML file, and if `kubectl delete -f <file>.yaml` is done, there is a possibility of StorageClass or PVC being deleted before the POD is deleted.
-And this will lead to accidental deletion of SC/PVC.
-It's recommended to get the individual objects like `kubectl get <object>` and issue `kubectl delete <object>`
-* Array users (in both 3PAR and Primera) should have super/edit privileges to allow these users to do host creation.
-* OpenShift 4.2 runs on Kubernetes 1.14.x due to which there is no support for volume expansion, clone/snapshot capability.
-* Due to RWO (constraint) in `accessMode` of PVC, the block volume associated with the PVC can only be used exclusively on a single worker node of kubernetes
-* Clone volume creation requires the user to provide the same size as that of the source volume to be created.
-For eg. if the source volume is 20GiB, then the clone volume size also should match the same size.
-This operation is performed on the target array as online copy process and there will be asynchronous task created for the same.
-`kubectl describe hpevolumeinfo <pv-name>` can be used for getting the status of the clone operation.
-* Uninstall of the CSI driver does'nt remove Custom Resource Definitions like HPEVolumeInfo, HPENodeInfo etc.
-Also this operation does not delete the user created PVC/PV and SC objects.
-* CHAP must be enabled on the host before deploying CSI driver on the cluster if user wants CHAP feature.
-Set `node.session.auth.authmethod`, `node.session.auth.username` and `node.session.auth.password` in `/etc/iscsi/iscsid.conf` to enable CHAP on host.
-Value for `node.session.auth.authmethod` must be set to `CHAP`.

 ## Support